Andrew-Sherwin/ECE445/Notebooks/Andrew/README.md

 Order some parts for PCB, primarily BJT and Diode from China.
 It will take two weeks to arrive, so it will arrive on time after Spring Break.

+![A blueprint of a circuit board Description automatically generated](./myMediaFolder/media/image8.png){width="6.5in" height="7.838888888888889in"}

 **Monday, March 18, 2024**

 **Objective: Work on Humidifier PCB, talk to Jalen**